rohanrav/screeny/README.md

 - `takeScreenshot` - Captures a screenshot of a specific window by its ID.
   - **Captures windows in background** - no need to bring window to front, but cannot capture minimized windows
   - **Provides actual pixel data** - full-fidelity image, not OCR or text extraction
-  - **Can compress image** - if requested, compresses image to fit within 1MB
+  - **Can compress image** - if needed, compresses large images to fit within 1MB

 ### Resources